-You probably have experienced a wide range of challenging road situations, including some caused by inclement weather.
+You probably have experienced a wide range of driving challenges, including some caused by inclement weather.
 As a senior driver, how can you continue to be safe when driving in bad weather conditions?

 Stay in control.
 Practicing responses to simulated emergency situations under safe conditions can reduce emotional impact and increase chances of correct performance.
 The driver who knows what to do in an emergency is more likely to stay in control when driving in bad weather.

 Respond to skids.
 The first step in regaining traction is to recognize that you are experiencing a skid.
 Regardless of the cause of the skid, look and steer toward your intended path of travel.
 Keep your eyes focused on where you want the vehicle to go.
 Here are additional tips on three skid situations.